dcardosomr-cmd/Google_ADS_analysis/README.md

 | Demand Gen | €7,534 | €21 | 0.003 |
 | Display | €1,235 | €0 | 0.00 |

-**Demand Gen alone consumed €7,534 and returned €21.** It generated nearly 1.9 million impressions — meaning Google showed Inspira ads almost two million times to people who had no purchase intent and ignored them.
-Impressions are not bookings.
+**Demand Gen alone consumed €7,534 and returned €21.** It generated nearly 1.9 million impressions, meaning Google showed the company ads almost two million times to people who had no purchase intent and ignored them.

 Search is the only campaign type that generates consistent revenue.
 Every other type is loss-making.
 The account ROAS is low because profitable Search campaigns are being averaged down by three non-performing campaign types consuming over 30% of the total budget.